2 critically injured trying to jump from West Garfield Park fire

 The man and woman tried to jump, but a porch started to buckle after the blaze broke out around 3:15 a.m. in the 4300-block of West Monroe Street.

-Johnathan Anderson, a witness, said he saw a Good Samaritan trying to help the two people who were trapped on the back porch.

-"We saw flames, and we seen a guy running up the back stairs, telling everyone to, 'Get out!
-Get out!
-It's a fire, get out!'
-Then we seen a woman come to the side window, she was like, she's trapped, she couldn't get out.
-She was yelling for help, asking for help.
-Then a big boom, another boom came, a burst of flame came out of the window, on the side," Anderson said.
+Johnathan Anderson crossed himself, saying a prayer on his bike looking at the aftermath.
+He witnessed both people trapped as a Good Samaritan tried to help coax them to jump to safety.

+"As he was trying to encourage her to do that, time went past.
+Next thing you know, when she finally got the courage to let go and do it, the wood buckled as soon as he caught her.
+But it don't seem like they landed too hard to nothing," Anderson said.

-Just as the woman was about to jump, the burning porch partially gave way, bringing her down, along with the other victim.
+Just as the woman was about to jump, the burning porch partially collapsed, bringing her down, along with the other victim.
 They fell from the third floor onto the grass below.

+"I didn't know what to do.
+You don't see stuff like this all the time.
+So when you see something like that, it'll make you freeze because you don't believe it," Anderson said.

-The man and woman, who fire officials said were squatting in the building, were taken in critical condition to Stroger Hospital.
+The man and woman were taken in critical condition to Stroger Hospital.
 They suffered serious smoke inhalation, burns and other injuries.

+"This an unoccupied building.
+It appears that they were squatters in the building," said Deputy Chuck Maes, Chicago Fire Department.

-Firefighters said the fire started on that back porch and spread into the building, where neighbors said people have been known to smoke.
+Firefighters said the fire started on that back porch and spread into the building, where neighbors said squatters have been known to smoke.

 The cause of the blaze has yet to be determined.